-Healthy Orange Smoothie is made with fresh whole oranges!
-It’s light, creamy and refreshing, loaded with vitamin C and perfect for breakfast or snack.
+Fresh Orange Smoothie is made with fresh whole oranges!
+It's light, creamy, healthy and refreshing, loaded with vitamin C and perfect for breakfast or snack.

-Refreshing homemade smoothie is perfect on hot summer days or the cold and flu season.
-It is made with 4 simple ingredients like fresh oranges adding tons of vitamin C, without banana, it almost tastes like the “Orange Julius”.
+Refreshing homemade smoothie is perfect on hot summer days or the cold and flu season like this pina colada smoothie or spinach smoothie.
+It is made with 4 simple ingredients like fresh oranges adding tons of vitamin C, without banana, it almost tastes like the "Orange Julius".
 And, there is no ice cream!

 Oranges are not one of the go to ingredient when it comes to shake recipes, since it is mostly all liquid and does not add body to the drink.
 In fact, it becomes watery texture when blended.
 So, this is not a thick milkshake like consistency but a touch thinner, however packed with a wonderful citrus flavor - a delicious way to get more of the healthy fruit into your kids.